latysh/aba-bundle/README.md

     }

 ```
-or you can use file_put_contents instead of streaming file contents
+or you can put in your file by

 ```php
 file_put_contents('/my/aba/file.aba', $abaString);